-But this doesn't mean you can't win your case.
-Many OC DUI cases rest on faulty police investigations by poorly trained officers, and breath and blood testing equipment and techniques prone to error.
+But this does not mean you cannot win your case.
+Many OC DUI cases rest on faulty police investigations by poorly trained officers as well as breath and blood testing equipment and techniques prone to error.
 A good Orange County DUI attorney can expose these evidentiary problems and use them to your advantage in fighting the case.

 How the DUI Process Works in Orange County

 A person arrested for DUI in the OC generally faces two criminal charges: Vehicle 23152(a) driving under the influence, and Vehicle Code 23152(b) excessive BAC.
-If your BAC falls below .08 or you're accused of DUI of drugs only, then probably just Vehicle Code 23152(a) will be charged.1
+If your BAC falls below .08 or you are accused of DUI of drugs only, then probably just Vehicle Code 23152(a) will be charged.1

-This Orange County DUI arrest brings about two separate proceedings: (1) a criminal case at one of the County's four courthouses, and (2) a DUI DMV hearing at the Irvine Drivers Safety office to determine whether a drivers license suspension will be imposed.
+This Orange County DUI arrest brings about two separate proceedings: (1) a criminal case at one of the County's four courthouses, and (2) a DUI DMV hearing at the Irvine Drivers Safety office to determine whether a driver's license suspension will be imposed.
 Your Orange County DUI lawyer can represent you as to both proceedings.
-In most cases, your lawyer can appear at court and the DMV on your behalf...though you may be asked to attend for strategic reasons, and especially if the case goes to trial.
+In most cases, your lawyer can appear at court and the DMV on your behalf -- though you may be asked to attend for strategic reasons, especially if the case goes to trial.

 Orange County DUI Penalties & Sentencing

 For a straightforward first-time Orange County DUI conviction, one might expect the following sentencing:

 - Three years of informal probation to the court